covit2019/analysis_codes/README.md

 ## <u>3.
 Prepare the input files to calculate copulas</u>
 In this step, we calculate the CDF value for all nodes in the neural network for each sample.
-To run the script, you need following files in the *3.CreateInputForvineCopulib* directory
+To run the script, you need the following files in the *3.CreateInputForvineCopulib* directory
 + iris_nn_ouputs.csv
 + dist_all.root
 + dist_y_0.root